-My opposition hates GMOs because they don't understand science.
-Rather, they're a bunch of hippies and hipsters, happy to jump on any bandwagon that labels things "unnatural."
-The "unnatural" part makes the least sense because lots of natural things will kill you, like viruses and poisonous mushrooms.
+Some people hate GMOs because they don't understand science.
+Rather, they're just happy to jump on any bandwagon that labels things "unnatural."
+The "unnatural" part makes the least sense because lots of natural things will kill you, like diseases and poisonous plants.
 Clearly, these people are just idiots who are happy to be uninformed.

-This example illustrates why the Ad Hominem Fallacy must be avoided in an essay.
+This example illustrates why the ad hominem fallacy must be avoided in an essay.
 If you want to convince people who don't agree with your position, insulting them is the best way to ensure that you will fail to do so.
 The following paragraph also deals with a possible counterargument.
-It also has problems, though they are less obvious than in the previous example.
+It has problems as well, though they are less obvious than in the previous example.